Jonas Harrow: Fictional character biography

 Over two decades ago, Jonas Harrow was disgraced as a surgeon and expelled from the medical profession for unorthodox experiments.
 Happening upon a near-dead criminal in the Bowery, Harrow, entertaining half-hearted hopes of redemption, cybernetically restored the criminal, who became the gangster Hammerhead.
-Harrow slid deeper into underworld research eventually seeking mind-controlling technology.
+Harrow slid deeper into underworld research, eventually seeking mind-controlling technology.

-In recent years, Harrow enhanced criminals to superhuman status for a fee, the hapless Megawatt his first known subject.
-When Hammerhead rose to prominence, Harrow observed his ex-patient's battles with Spider-Man, whom he perceived as a challenge.
-He enhanced another criminal, Kangaroo (Frank Olver), who ungratefully scorned Harrow's schemes.
-Harrow continued providing services to villains like Living Laser, but when Will o' the Wisp sought removal of his power, Harrow implanted a surgical device to extort him into theft.
+In the present day, Harrow enhances criminals to superhuman status for a fee.
+When Hammerhead rises to prominence, Harrow observed his ex-patient's battles with Spider-Man, whom he perceives as a challenge.
+He enhances another criminal, Kangaroo (Frank Oliver), who ungratefully scorns Harrow's schemes.
+Harrow continues providing services to villains like Living Laser.
+When Will o' the Wisp seeks to have his powers removed, Harrow implants a surgical device to extort him into theft.

-When the Wisp rebelled while fighting the intervening Spider-Man, Harrow's device temporarily dissipated him.
-Using stolen information, Harrow developed a "variator ray" to control human emotion.
-By now obsessed with Spider-Man, he tested the device on the hero's self-appointed enemy, Daily Bugle publisher J. Jonah Jameson, whom he drove to a nervous breakdown.
-Gloating, Harrow widened the ray's range to the victims, only to have Spider-Man locate and destroy the ray.
-Undaunted, Harrow dared Spider-Man to confront him, but was defeated with one punch.
-Sentenced to Ryker's Island Prison, Harrow learned that inmate Armand DuBroth was blackmailing Warden Percy Rue into allowing DuBroth's use of the prison as a base for criminal activities, including the release of select super-villains.
-Harrow and the Grey Gargoyle became the latest beneficiaries of DuBroth's scheme, but Spider-Man exposed the operation.
-Harrow went unheard of for years, although some incorrectly suspected him of being the Hobgoblin.